-Mosbe's Muscle Minutes
+Mosbe's Muscle Minutes Method

-My Muscle Minutes approach is based on the reality that during an hour long strength workout at the gym, [without a trainer], a great deal of time is wasted.
+My Muscle Minutes Method is based on the reality that during an hour long strength workout at the gym, [without a trainer], a great deal of time is wasted.
 In fact, only about 8 minutes of the 60 is spent with our muscles under tension.
 The other 52 minutes is spent resting, changing weights, texting, chatting with or watching others in the gym, etc. (Not to mention the time to get there and back home.)
 That’s fine if you have the time but if you don’t then try Muscle Minutes instead.
-With my Muscle Minutes approach your muscles will have the same time under tension, but the other 52 minutes will be available for whatever else you need to get done.
+With my Muscle Minutes approach your muscles will spend the same time under tension, but the other 52 minutes will be available for whatever else you need to get done.

 You can do 4 minutes a day!